uvaai/pdp/_schedules/2 Spring 2025/index.md

 Note that a meeting does not always guarantee an extension, as this might still depend on the details of your circumstances.

-In addition, for this course and Introduction to Machine Learning 1, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
+In addition, for this course and Inleiding Machine Learning 1, you have a combined total of 2 late days, each of which you can use to get a single 24 hour extension for the module deadline.
 You can request a late day using the submit forms linked in the sidebar of the main